Top Five Things to Do on Maui

 What are the top things to do on Maui?
 On Maui there are more than enough activities to keep you and your family fully engaged.
 The Valley Isle offers many unforgettable memories.
 Such things include culinary tours, stunning waterfalls, intriguing historic museums, ocean centers and colorful beaches.
 This why people say “Maui no ka oi” or Maui is the best.

 One of Maui’s most fascinating features is the towing volcanic mountain Haleakala.
 And one of its most striking aspect is its summit area within Haleakala National Park.
 Visiting this national park has to be one of the best things to do on Maui.
-Whether you are an early riser or a night owl, traveling to its 10,000-foot summit is a rewarding experience.
+Especially if you’re an early riser, traveling to its 10,000-foot summit is a rewarding experience.
 For those that arrive before sunrise, visitors can witness the sun illuminating the morning skies over billowing clouds.
-Star-gazers can enjoy untainted views of clear constellations from the top of this dormant volcano.
+Star-gazers can also enjoy untainted views of clear constellations from the top of this dormant volcano.
 Getting to and from the summit can be time consuming.
 But it is well worth the effort.

 Dive Off Molokini

 Are you a certified scuba diver, curious to try snuba diving or simply content to snorkel?
 Whatever the case, Molokini Crater is one of the greatest places to see marine life in Hawaii.
-While over its reefs, divers can catch glimpses of eels, sharks and an abundance of exotic reef fish.
+While over its reefs, divers can catch glimpses of eels, sharks and an abundance of reef fish.
 Experienced scuba divers can explore the backside of the crater.
-It drops nearly 350 feet and is frequented by manta rays, dolphins, and a variety of sharks.
+It drops nearly 350 feet and manta rays, dolphins and a variety of sharks frequent this place.
 Be sure to book a morning dive.
 When you do, the water will be most likely to be smooth, calm and loaded with fish.

 Explore Iao Valley State Park